lydiaholeckova/20-Abgabe02-Kriegl-Holeckova/README.md

 **Short description**

 This project includes the interface IQueue and the class StringQueue which implements the interface IQueue.
-The StringQueue class is an implementation a Queue for Strings.
+The StringQueue class is an implementation of a Queue for Strings.
 Furthermore the project includes the Testclass for StringQueue, which will have a 100% test-coverage.

 **Task List**